zhuhaow/zed-rune/README.md

 Currently, the extension is based on tree-sitter rust parser and zed build-in rust tree-sitter queries.

-This could cause issues in outline view and some other features that rely on tree-sitter queries since rust parser expects type identifiers presents.
+While the syntax highlighting works correctly, this could cause issues in outline view and some other features that rely on tree-sitter queries.
+Rust parser expects type identifiers present, thus causing errors in AST.

-While I have a tree-sitter parser for Rune ready at https://github.com/zhuhaow/tree-sitter-rune, I don't have time to write tree-sitter queries for it yet.
+I have a tree-sitter parser for Rune ready at https://github.com/zhuhaow/tree-sitter-rune, but a tree-sitter queries for it is not ready yet.

 ## License